XeniaGorbunova/XeniaGorbunova/README.md

   I'm Xenia.

-  I'm the student of the Sberuniversity Frontend
+  I'm a student of the Sberuniversity Frontend
     Development course.

   Programming is my passion for now.